 Application deadline: February 1st

-Group Interviews with the program faculty and current students will be conducted in early March 2021.
+Group Interviews with the program faculty and current students will be conducted online in early March.
 An invitation for a group interview will be extended for a small percentage of those meeting initial program criteria and other admissions factors.
 Attendance at the group interview is required.
-Decisions for admission will be issued by mid-March 2021.
+Decisions for admission will be issued by mid-March 2023.

 In addition to successfully navigating admission to the program, once enrolled, students will have to complete course work, receive favorable program reviews, be admitted into candidacy, pass the Counselor Preparation Comprehensive Examination (CPCE), and complete 700 hours of supervised fieldwork to successfully graduate from the program.

 Tuition is subject to change with each new academic year.
 Please check the student accounts website for most up to date information on the cost of tuition and fees.
 Appalachian State University has a competitive schedule of tuition and fees.